Double Duty: Itinerary

 Tony Stewart's 1999 Indy car used in his "Double Duty" attempt.

 Tony Stewart's 1999 stock car used in his "Double Duty" attempt.

 A driver attempting the "Double Duty" has an extremely busy and tight schedule, particularly for race day.
-The morning begins in Indianapolis, and at the conclusion of the Indy 500 (or if the driver potentially drops out of the race), he immediately travels from the Speedway (via helicopter or police escort) to a nearby airport – Eagle Creek, Indianapolis International, or another in the vicinity.
+The morning begins in Indianapolis, and at the conclusion of the Indy 500 (or if the driver potentially drops out of the race), they immediately travel from the Speedway (via helicopter or police escort) to a nearby airport – Eagle Creek, Indianapolis International, or another in the vicinity.
 The flight from Indianapolis to Concord Regional Airport aboard a private jet takes about 55 minutes.
 From there, the driver will board a helicopter to Charlotte Motor Speedway and land in the infield.
-Upon arriving at the Coca-Cola 600, the driver is escorted to his car.
+Upon arriving at the Coca-Cola 600, the driver is escorted to their car.

 The schedule and the logistics are planned well in advance, and even the slightest deviation can cause significant delay and force the driver to miss the second race.
 Weather can cause unexpected delay, and even force the effort to be aborted.
 Due to the complex nature of the scheduling, it is standard practice for the driver's respective teams to have back-up relief drivers standing by at both events, in case the schedule is compromised.

 Depending upon which of the two events is considered the top priority, a "drop dead" departure time may be assigned at Indy.
 For 2025, this was 4:07 p.m.
 Eastern Time, with a "wheels up" (the time needed for the plane to Charlotte to take off) 23 minutes later at 4:30 p.m.
 According to NASCAR rules, the driver who starts the race in the car receives full championship points for that entry.
 (IndyCar was formerly the same way, but presently does not allow for relief drivers meaning if the driver has to leave the car is immediately retired from the race.)
 If the driver is a full-time competitor on the Cup Series circuit (and only part-time in IndyCar), the team may require the driver to leave Indy before that race is over in order to arrive at Charlotte on time and receive full points.
 Conversely, if the Indy 500 is the top priority, and that race is running long, the driver may choose to forgo or delay the trip to Charlotte, and assign the back-up driver to start the 600 instead.

 NASCAR awards prize money directly to teams based on a complicated charter system regardless of driver.
 Formerly, if multiple drivers drove a single car at Indy, prize money was split based on the distance each driver completed, but at present driver changes are not allowed, meaning the car would be immediately retired if a driver left.

 In 2001, Tony Stewart's "Double Duty" effort had the following published itinerary: